Give AI agents

 Ciphertext, a salt, a nonce, and a one-way verifier.
 That’s the whole row.

-- You registered the agent in the dashboard and clicked
+- You created an account, registered the agent in the dashboard, and clicked

-📨 SENDon the secrets it should see. - The onboard script verified its Ed25519 signature, exchanged credentials, and burned the one-time setup URL.
+📨 SENDon the secrets it should see. - The onboard script verified its Ed25519 signature, installed the MCP server, exchanged credentials, and burned the one-time setup URL.

 - Your agent called